 Ideal breast reduction candidates are physically and mentally healthy, and non-smokers.
 Also, women who are bothered by their breasts during physical activity or experience back, neck, or shoulder pain due to the weight of their breasts are typically excellent candidates for this procedure.

-Breast Reduction Patient #130
+Breast Reduction Patient #161 (6 year follow up)

-She is shown before and again, 7 months after bilateral breast reduction with the removal of around 740 grams of breast tissue from each side.
-454 grams = one pound.
-She loves her new shape and size, and her symptoms have all resolved.
-Scars are typically redder and thicker for 6 weeks and then fade and improve over the next 2 years.
-We have had her using topical silicone to help the scars fade faster.
+She is shown before and again, just short of 3 months after bilateral reduction mastopexy ( lift and reduction) with the removal of 400 grams of breast tissue from each breast.
+She has been using the topical silicone that we suggested and her scars are fading well.
+She loves the new shape and size of her breasts, and all of her symptoms have resolved.
+Scars typically get thicker and redder for 6 weeks and then soften and fade over the next 2 years.
+Her scars are a little better than the average at 3 months.

 During a breast reduction, Dr. Hall typically makes three incisions.
 One is made around the areola, another vertically from the areola to the crease underneath the breast, and a third following the natural curve of the breast crease.
 Once the targeted tissue, fat and skin are removed, the breast is reshaped.
 Sutures are used within the breast tissue to support the breast and other skin adhesives are used to close the skin at the incision.
 The procedure is performed under a general anesthesia and is designed for the protection of sensation.